BrokenHead/TU_seminar_register_README/README.md

 WE MUST USE
 - oracledb version 5.5.0 (less than version 6.0.0)

-this program is testing and running on
+##this program is testing and running on stack
+### Front-End
+- ejs version : 3.1.8
+### Back-end
+- express : 4.18.1
 - node js -v : v18.16.0
+### Database
+- oracle 10g

+other
 - npm -v : 9.5.1
-- ejs version : 3.1.8
 - Windows Server 2022 Standard version : 21H2
-- oracle 10g